TestCentricity/testcentricity_web/README.md

 #### Testing file downloads with desktop browsers

-File download functionality can be tested with locally hosted instances of Chrome or Firefox desktop browsers.
+File download functionality can be tested with locally hosted instances of Chrome, Edge, or Firefox desktop browsers.
 Your automation project must include a `/downloads` folder at the same level as the `/config` and `/features` folders, as depicted below:

     my_automation_project
         ├── config
-        │   └── test_data
         ├── downloads
         ├── features
-        │   ├── step_definitions
-        │   └── support
         ├── Gemfile
         └── README.md